DynamicTyped/Colo/README.md

 Usage
 -----

-For examples on using the library, refernce the test classes.
+For examples on using the library, reference the tests in the test project.